-OCSLA conspicuously does not authorize the Secretary to demand financial assurance.
+41. OCSLA conspicuously does not authorize the Secretary to demand financial assurance.
 The parallel Mineral Leasing Act, which governs leasing on public lands, authorizes the Secretary to "ensure that an adequate bond, surety, or other financial arrangement will be established prior to the commencement of surface-disturbing activities on any lease."
 30 U.S.C. §226(g).
-In OCSLA, Congress chose not to grant the Secretary that same power to demand financial assurance for leases on public waters.
+In OCSLA, Congress chose not to grant that power to the Secretary to demand financial assurance for leases on public waters.